Building the right digital workplace for a post-COVID world

 Businesses can also save money while improving security by adopting a “zero-trust” approach.
 With the trusted location of the office gone, zero-trust means no person or location is imbued with inherent trust.
 Instead, devices trying to access the enterprise network always start from a point of no trust and build it up as they go.

-With this, contractors and staff also have the freedom to use their own devices as each one always has to go through the same security hoops every time but without compromising user experience.
-This will be the key point to address as we adopt a zero trust model.
+With this, contractors and staff also have the freedom to use their own devices as each one always has to go through the same security hoops every time but without compromising the user experience.
+This will be the key point to address as we adopt a zero-trust model.

 The partnership between VMware and Fujitsu led to a lot of the solutions we’re seeing today in digital workspaces.
-And while we didn’t see a global pandemic coming, it’s clear that the need for digital workplaces has become more relevant – and pressing – than ever.
+And while we didn’t see a global pandemic coming, it’s clear that the need for the digital workplace has become more relevant – and pressing – than ever.

-We know that digital workplaces can make businesses more productive, engaging and ultimately resilient.
-As we enter a new phase in the pandemic, it’s vital that organizations take the opportunity to rethink, to become more resilient for the future and create a workplace fit for the post-COVID world.
+We know that digital workplaces can make businesses more productive, engaging and ultimately resilient. having experience business disruption thanks to the 2020 pandemic, it’s vital that organizations now take the opportunity to rethink, to become more resilient for the future and create a workplace fit for the post-COVID world.